 About a month ago the lid to my blender disappeared, I am pretty sure the child who dries the dishes put it in the recycling bin as he has been known to do this before with a few more or my kitchen items.
 Without a lid a blender is useless.
 I tried a plate or two as a thrifty fix but none formed a great seal and that was messy.

-I saved $29.03 and I have replacement parts for the other parts of the blender that might get broken or lost by the same boy who lost the lid.
+We saved $29 and we have replacement parts for the other parts of the blender that might get broken or lost by the same boy who lost the lid.

 We bought a trampoline from Aldi’s last spring as part of our make the backyard fun for our now older children makeover.
 Being new trampoline owners who never grew up with one we didn’t realize what heavy winter snowfall mixed with ice could do to a trampoline.
 By spring we were enlightened to the fact that it is a good idea to put the canvas of your trampoline away each winter because snow load stretches it and the springs holding it.